• Search

 • Student's current math teacher and/or the district is the one who recommends the student for this course, not the eSTEM counselor.

-• This course is only suggested by the counselor if the student is relatively strong in math.
+• This course is only suggested by the counselor if the student is strong in math.
 Otherwise, the jump from Math 8 to Integrated Math 2 may be too big.

 Current 9th to 11th Grade Students

-Summer School 2024 Dates: June 13 - July 11
+Summer School 2024 Dates: June 16 - July 15 (No school on June 19th, June 20th, and July 4th)

-AM: 8:30 AM -12:00 PM
+In person AM: 8:30 AM -12:00 PM

-PM: 12:30 PM - 4:00 PM
+In person PM: 12:30 PM - 4:00 PM

 Virtual: fully online courses

 Students who failed a core class/semester (F grade) will need to make up that class/semester if the class is offered over the summer.
 The counselors will also schedule students who earned a D grade in a core class into a summer school class for a chance to earn a better grade in order to be a-g eligible for college.
-If you think you will fail a second semester class, speak with your counselor by mid-late May to adjust your summer and/or 2024-25 schedule.
+If you think you will fail a second semester class, speak with your counselor by mid-late May to adjust your summer and/or 2025-26 schedule.

 Students will take one of the following course per grade level during the summer (unless previously noted to your counselor as to why the student cannot take the course over the summer).
 Making up D/F grades take priority over taking these courses: